NYUAppSec/appsec_hw3/FAQ.md

 kubectl get pods
 ```

-If a pod is in a state other than "Running", you can get more details about it:
+If a pod is in a state other than `Running`, you can get more details about it:

 ```
 kubectl describe pod <pod_name>